 The government-wide financial statements and the fund financial statements provide different pictures of the Organization.
 The government-wide financial statements provide an overall picture of the Organization's financial standing.
 These statements are comparable to private-sector companies and give a good understanding of the Organization's overall financial health and how the Organization paid for the various activities, or functions, provided by the Organization.
 All assets of the Organization, including equipment, are reported in the statement of net position.
 All liabilities are included.
-The statement of activities includes depreciation on all long lived assets of the Organization.
+The statement of activities includes depreciation on all long-lived assets of the Organization.
+The fund financial statements provide a picture of the general fund of the Organization.
 In the case of governmental activities, outlays for long lived assets are reported as expenditures.
 To provide a link from the fund financial statements to the government-wide financial statements, a reconciliation is provided from the fund financial statements to the government-wide financial statements.